Private equity buyouts in Asia take old risks with new money

 U.S. regulators have cautioned that debt levels of more than six times earnings would be a concern.

-Because of that warning, the same three banks backing the Goodpack buyout - Credit Suisse, Goldman Sachs and Morgan Stanley - recently refused to provide debt to another KKR-owned company in the United States on concerns it was too risky to pass muster with U.S. regulators.
+Because of that warning, the same three banks backing the Goodpack buyout - Credit Suisse CSGN.VX, Goldman Sachs (GS.N) and Morgan Stanley (MS.N) - recently refused to provide debt to another KKR-owned company in the United States on concerns it was too risky to pass muster with U.S. regulators.
 KKR declined to comment.

 The risks are clear.